On Feb. 24, 2022, Russia invaded its neighbor country Ukraine, starting a war between these two countries.

 Ukraine is a country located in Eastern Europe, situated at the northwest end of the Black Sea, sharing its borders with Russia to the east, Belarus to the north, Poland to the northwest, Slovakia and Hungary to the west, and Romania to the southwest and south, with Moldova in between.

-Unfortunately, Ukraine is partly occupied by Russia and trouble by political turmoil, so visiting it is not entirely safe.
+Unfortunately, Ukraine is partly occupied by Russia and troubled by political turmoil, so visiting it is not entirely safe.

 If you’re more of a nature lover, you can visit the Carpathian Mountains which are one of the most visited attractions in this country.